coder/coder/docs/admin/scale.md

 | medium         | 2    | 2 Gi   | None              | Medium-sized cluster offers the greedy agent variant. |
 | large          | 4    | 4 Gi   | None              |                                                       |

+Note: Review the selected cluster template and edit the node affinity to match your setup.

 #### Greedy agent

 The greedy agent variant is a template modification that makes the Coder agent